em3ndez/tiny-web-server/README.md

 }}.start();
 ```

 In this example, two WebSocket endpoints are defined within the `/api` path.
-The first WebSocket endpoint at `/api/chat` echoes back any message it receives, prefixed with "Chat Echo: ".
-The second WebSocket endpoint at `/api/notifications` echoes back messages prefixed with "Notification: ".
+The first WebSocket
+endpoint at `/api/chat` echoes back any message it receives, prefixed with "Chat Echo: ".
+The second
+WebSocket endpoint at `/api/notifications` echoes back messages prefixed with "Notification: ".
+The server keeps a
+big map of paths and websockets open to clients, and if this were a single web-app for one person, it'd be two
+websocket channels back to the same server.
+Two concurrently connected people in the same webapp would be mean
+four concurrently connected channels.

 ## Don't do this